susmitpy/talks/mongodb_change_stream.md

 - Real-time data changes
 - Can be consumed by applications
 - Capture inserts, updates, and deletes
+- Resumable - Every change event has a resume token
 - Works only with Replica Sets and Sharded Clusters

 <style>